 I may also accept laptops or portable devices if they can be picked up by bicycle from homes and businesses and returned locally.
 This is only the problem cannot be solved through remote support.
 I cannot carry much weight and am not willing to go inside of homes at this point.
 Drop off is not available since I work from home and there are many people that live at my apartment building

 I will take precautionary measures and ask that all customers also take precautionary measures.
+Masks are required when interacting with my business (in same room or during deliveries) for both me, my customers, and anyone representing my business.
 I have made a summarized list of basic precautions for this pandemic.

 Digital photography shoots with other people (senior portraits, wedding engagement pics) that might not be considered essential communication related should be postponed if possible until stay at home order is lifted.
 Event photography should only be those events that are allowed by the order.